• Silhouette arrives at her berth before dawn breaks — Lisbon, Portugal.

 The walk from the terminal to the museum was pleasant enough … flat along the waterfront, with a slight elevation gain as we got into the hillside neighborhoods.
 Maybe about 30-45 minutes.

 “The azulejo is an identity art of Portugal.”
 Those were the words that greeted us when we entered the old Madre de Deus Convent (founded in 1509) where the museum is housed.
-The tiles have been used uninterruptedly throughout the past five centuries and the museum is designed as a place where one can begun to appreciate this heritage.
+The tiles have been used uninterruptedly throughout the past five centuries and the museum is designed as a place where one can begin to appreciate this heritage.

 Appreciate and enjoy is exactly what we did.
 The €5 admission (half that for Mui as a senior 😉) was definitely worth it.
 The three hours we spent studying and photographing the beautiful tilework — especially the “Great Lisbon Panorama,” which depicts the city as it was prior to the earthquake of 1755 — went by in the blink of an eye.